 Ryan Roller of Bead The Change shares, “I think the best way to find affiliates is to reach out to credible bloggers in your industry.
 These people are subject matter experts in the niche you are trying to promote your product in, and will likely conduct themselves professionally, as their blog is their business.”

-9. Choose affiliates who specialize in one or two traffic sources
+9. Choose affiliates who specialize in their traffic sources

 James Canzanella of Isolated Marketing Nights recommends, “You need to look for affiliates who have a proven track record and specialize in one (or maybe two) traffic sources.
 I used to get many requests from affiliates looking to promote my products, and one of the biggest red flags was when an affiliate said that they would use many different sources to send traffic.
 That’s not a good sign, as some of the best affiliates are a master at one traffic source (or maybe two).”

-10. Require affiliates to try your product first, so their promotion is genuine
+10. Require affiliates to try your product first

 Mark Aselstine of Uncorked Ventures shares, “We’ve started instituting a rule that an affiliate has to actually receive our product before reviewing us and posting their link.
 It’s costly on our end, with a base wine club shipment running close to $35, but it’s removed all the one-off writing!”

-11. Try out the best potential affiliates and evaluate their KPIs
+11. Try out potential affiliates and evaluate their KPIs

 Muhammed Mateen Khan of PureVPN says, “Evaluate affiliates on different KPIs to see if they are performing.
 Talk to them and inquire in a general manner about how your product competitors are performing on these affiliates.
 Then, crack the best deal based on learnings and suitable KPIs.”